Ablution in Christianity: Western Christian

 In the Roman Rite, the celebrant washes his hands before vesting for Mass, but with another prayer (Da, Domine, virtutem).
 This is said privately in the vestry.
 He will then wash his hands again after the offertory—this is the ceremony that is known as the lavabo proper.
-This washing appears in both the Tridentine Mass, the 1962 edition of which is still an authorized extraordinary form of the Roman Rite), and in the post-Vatican II Mass.
+This washing appears in both the Tridentine Mass, and in the Mass of Paul VI.
 The reason for this "second" washing of hands probably developed from the long ceremony of receiving the loaves and vessels of wine from the people at the offertory that was used in Rome.
 In the Gallican Rite the offerings were prepared before Mass began, as in the Eastern Liturgy of Preparation, so there was no long version of the offertory nor place for a lavabo before the Eucharistic Prayer.
 In the Middle Ages, the Roman Rite actually had two washing of hands, one before and one after the offertory.
 This first one has since disappeared, and the one which remains is the second.